-When Manuzio arrived in Venice in the last years of the 15th century and decided that it would become the seat of his printing house, the city already had many printers (it is said that between 1485 and 1494 no less than 1336 titles were produced).
+When Manuzio arrived in Venice, in the last years of the 15th century, he decided that it would become the headquarters of his printing house.
+At that time, in the city there were already many active printing houses (it is said that between 1485 and 1494 no less than 1336 titles were produced).
 At that time, printers were true craftsmen, working at the service of rich patrons and people who required printed sermons, texts of law and Roman law (pandette) and calendars.

 Manuzio more than a craftsman, however, became an inventor, indeed, the first publisher.
 His printing house, founded in 1495 together with the bookseller Andrea Torresano called Asolano and Pietro Francesco Barbarigo, son and grandson of the two doges, Marco and Agostino, was driven by the desire to establish Venice even more as a nerve center of culture and knowledge.

-Aristotle, Plato, Socrates, have been translated and printed thanks to Aldo Manuzio, who began to think about books not only as a product in itself, but to the possibility that it could become a cultural and social means to educate.
-He was the first to create the so-called ”series” of books, in which was inserted what we previously called the italic, that is the cursive, using the characters ”aldini”, similar to the letters of Greek manuscripts.
-They were called italic, later, when by the French and English, in honor of Venetian typography.
+Aldo Manuzio translated the writings of Aristotle, Plato, Socrates.
+The publisher began to think of books not only as a product in its own right, but also as a cultural and social means of education.
+Aldo Manuzio created the so-called ”series” of books.
+In the series he inserted what we previously called italic, that is, cursive, using “aldine” characters, similar to the letters of Greek manuscripts.
+The term Italic was coined by the French and English, in honor of the Venetian typography.

-And it is always to him that we owe the coinage of the term copyright (which he claimed and was granted by the Serenissima of Venice), he was the first to recognize the work of collecting, transcribing, compiling and editing texts.
+And it is always to Aldo Manuzio that we owe the coining of the term copyright.
+He demanded it and it was granted by the Serenissima of Venice.
+He was also the first to recognize the work of collecting, transcribing, compiling and editing texts.

-In about twenty years, Manuzio built his ideal library, while it was in 1537 that the construction of the Biblioteca Marciana in Piazza San Marco was begun by Jacopo Sansovino.
+In about twenty years, Manuzio built his ideal library.
+In 1537, construction began on the Biblioteca Marciana in Piazza San Marco, by Jacopo Sansovino.
 It was established because it was to house the library collection of Cardinal Bessarione (on May 31, 1468 he donated to the Republic of Venice: 746 codices, of which 482 in Greek and 246 in Latin, to which another 250 manuscripts were later added after his death).